Menopause skin changes occur due to hormonal changes before (perimenopause), and after menopause producing changes to the physiology of your skin.

 - Reduce your stress.
 Remember we wear stress on our face.

 - Drink plenty of water to keep your skin hydrated.

 - Herbal teas particularly detox blends are good for improving skin clarity and appearance.
-Be Slim Tea are currently offering MHM readers 20% of their detox slimming tea.
+Be Slim Tea are currently offering our readers a 20% discount on their 21 and 42 day detox tea.
+Contains a green tea base together with 6 organic herbs also known for their weight loss and health and well-being properties.
 Use coupon code MHM20 to receive your discount.

 - Remember to smile and have fun – a great smile takes the emphasis off any wrinkles and creases.